Contact us

 How To Care For Someone After Administering Naloxone?

 • Explain what happened to the person once they woke up.
-Encourage them not to take any more drugs, as it could lead to another overdose.
+Encourage them not to take any more drugs, as it leads to another overdose.

 • Stay with the person until they are in the hospital or until the naloxone wears off.